InTEGr8or/roo-conf/plan.md

 # Plan for Converting Bash Script to Python Package (roo-conf)

-This document outlines the steps to convert a bash script that deploys configuration files into a Python package executable via `uvx roo-conf`, including new requirements for version management and command-line interface enhancements, automated publishing via GitHub Actions, the ability to pull prompt templates from a remote Git repository, componentized template deployment, and editing source template files.
+This document outlines the steps to convert a bash script that deploys configuration files into a Python package executable via `uvx roo-conf`, including new requirements for version management and command-line interface enhancements, automated publishing via GitHub Actions, the ability to pull prompt templates from a remote Git repository, componentized template deployment, editing source template files, and synchronizing VS Code custom modes.

 ## Objective

 Create a Python package `roo-conf` that can be installed and executed using `uvx`.
 The package will deploy selected markdown files from either its package resources or a configured remote Git repository (pulled using a depth-1 clone) to a `.roo` directory in the current working directory, removing the `.md` extension and replacing a `{{repo-full-path}}` placeholder with the current repository path.
-The package will provide command-line interfaces for deploying (with component selection), editing source templates, configuring, and pulling prompt templates.
+The package will provide command-line interfaces for deploying (with component selection), editing source templates, configuring, pulling prompt templates, and synchronizing VS Code custom modes.
 Automated publishing to PyPI will be handled by a GitHub Actions workflow triggered by version changes.

 ## Current State